heidi-y/harmswayexhibit/pages/Sandy.md

  {% include feature/audio.html objectid="a167" width="50" %}
  Listen to Joseph Gallinaro describe his experience during Hurricane Sandy.
 This experience narrative was shared during a community symposium in conjunction with the In Harm's Way exhibit.

- >"I should not have stayed...the water's in my house, it's up to the first riser of my stairs in the house."-Jospeh Gallinaro describing a phone conversation with his neighbor during the Sandy
+ >"I should not have stayed...the water's in my house, it's up to the first riser of my stairs in the house."-Jospeh Gallinaro describing a phone conversation with his neighbor during Superstorm Sandy

 {% include feature/image.html objectid="a118" width="75" alt="Sandy Damage in Freeport and Seaford" caption="House barge"%}
 The house barge got picked up 3 or 4 feet, went over the top of the pilings that we’re secured to, and was pushed inland about 50 yards.
 The floating dock tailed along behind it the whole time.
 We were bow to bow with our neighbors’ barge instead of side by side.” -  Peter Kopher.
 Photo by Ben Jackson.